BryanWilhite/Blog/2018-12/flippant-remarks-about-karma-jasmine.md

 ## flippant remarks about Karma-Jasmine in Angular

-The details below try to explain these main pointers:
+The details below try to explain these fundamentals:

+* use `NO_ERRORS_SCHEMA`
+* initialize properties used in component-binding HTML to prevent `[object ErrorEvent] thrown`
+* consider using inline mocks with `useValue` for providers
+* consider using the “Elvis operator” in component-binding HTML
+* be ready to use `HttpClientTestingModule`, `HttpTestingController` and/or `RouterTestingModule`.

 One, [small introduction to Karma-Jasmine](https://github.com/BryanWilhite/nodejs/tree/master/karma-and-jasmine-minimal) outside of Angular reminds us [Karma](https://karma-runner.github.io/latest/index.html) is the “test runner” (from the Angular team) and [Jasmine](https://jasmine.github.io/) is a behavior driven development framework.
 [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) is beyond the scope of these remarks apart from the consideration that we might make when use the word _specification_ instead of _test_.